fastlmm/FaST-LMM/README.md

 `pip install fastlmm`

+*If you need support for BGEN files, instead do:*

+    pip install fastlmm[bgen]

 For best performance, be sure your Python distribution includes a fast version of NumPy.
 We use Anaconda's [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 Documentation